K-theory and topological cyclic homology of henselian pairs: The main rigidity result

 \subsection{Pseudocoherence of $K, \TC$}

 In this subsection, we show that $K$-theory and $\TC$ satisfy the projective pseudocoherence property studied in subsection \ref{subsection_axiomatic}.
-Given a space $X$, we write $C_*(X; \mathbb{Z}) = H\mathbb{Z}\otimes \Sigma^\infty_+ X$ for the singular chains on $X$ with $\mathbb{Z}$-coefficients, viewed as a (generalized) Eilenberg-Maclane spectrum.
+Given a space $X$, we write $C_*(X; \mathbb{Z}) = H\mathbb{Z}\otimes \Sigma^\infty_+ X$ for the singular chains on $X$ with $\mathbb{Z}$-coefficients, viewed as a (generalized) Eilenberg--MacLane spectrum.

 \begin{proposition} The functor $ \nuzh \to \Sp$ given by $I \mapsto C_*( BGL_\infty(\mathbb{Z} \ltimes I); \mathbb{Z})$ is projectively pseudocoherent. \end{proposition} \begin{proof} First, by the homological stability results of Maazen and van der Kallen \cite{vdK}, we can approximate $C_*(BGL_\infty(\mathbb{Z} \ltimes I); \mathbb{Z})$ by $C_*(BGL_n(\mathbb{Z} \ltimes I); \mathbb{Z})$ in any given finite range.
 It is crucial for us that this stability range is independent of the choice of $I$: namely, the stability range depends on the Krull dimension of the maximal spectrum of $\mathbb{Z} \ltimes I$, but since $I$ is contained in the Jacobson radical this is the maximal spectrum of $\mathbb{Z}$.